Your machinery thinks it is YOU

-"I have an obligation to my family." (translation: my machinery is not willing to feel the fear of the probable blame from my family and society, if I do not fulfill the commonly agreed upon expectations of my family and society)
+"I have an obligation to my family."
+Translation: my machinery (my Now part and my Others part) is not willing to feel the fear of the probable blame from my family and society if I do not fulfill the commonly agreed upon expectations of my family and society.

 These are just a very few examples of the thousands of toxic ways in which your machinery can impersonate you.
 And your machinery believes that it is you.
 But the machinery is automatic.
 Yes, it is your machinery, but it is not you.

 But what are you, if not your machinery?

 Let me point to a "part of you" that has the ability to observe and listen to your machinery with compassion and curiosity.
-That "part of you" also has the capacity to make non-automatic choices to take new physical and/or mental actions.
+That "part of you" also has the capacity to make non-automatic choices to take a few new physical and/or mental actions.
 These curious and compassionate observations and choices can modify or replace the unresourceful beliefs and actions of your machinery, step by step and over time.